turbot/steampipe-plugin-aws/docs/tables/aws_lightsail_bucket.md

 ## Examples

 ### Basic info
-Get overview of the buckets
+Get an overview of the buckets.

 ```sql+postgres
 select